How to buy the best hedge trimmer

 Cordless hedge trimmers give you the freedom to cut hedges further away from the house, and there is no cable to accidentally cut through.
 Cordless hedge trimmers with higher-powered 36V batteries are starting to rival petrol hedge trimmers.
 Batteries typically last around 20 minutes, but some will keep going for up to an hour.
 The best batteries recharge in about 60 minutes.
 If you have a larger hedge, think about buying a second battery to finish the job.

-Our reliability surveys show that many cordless hedge trimmer owners find the batteries to be unreliable, either they don't hold the charge well or don't charge at all.
+Our reliability survey shows that many cordless hedge trimmer owners find the batteries to be unreliable, either they don't hold the charge well or don't charge at all.
 You might want to consider the price of replacing the battery when you work out how much the hedge trimmer will cost to use over its lifetime.

 Pros: Can be taken anywhere.
 Easy to use.